 December Copper: December copper closed up 6.6 cents per pound last week to $2.807, helped by higher prices on Thursday and Friday in the aftermath of the president's tweet on Thursday morning.
 Like gold and crude oil, copper correlates well with grain prices and also offers clues about China's economic health.
 We can't say with confidence that a trade agreement with China seems likely anytime soon, but it is interesting that December copper has held sideways since August, near its lowest prices in over a year.
 Sustained trading above $2.89 a pound, if it happened, would turn the trend up in December copper.

 Comments above are for educational purposes and are not meant to be specific trade recommendations.
-The buying and selling of grains and grain futures involve substantial risk and are not suitable for everyone.
+The buying and selling of commodities or commodity futures involves substantial risk and are not suitable for everyone.

 Todd Hultman can be reached at Todd.Hultman@dtn.com

 Follow him on Twitter @ToddHultman